andersju/webbkoll/README.md

 Make sure PhearJS is running on the host/port specified in `config/dev.exs`

 Download the [GeoLite2 country database](https://dev.maxmind.com/geoip/geoip2/geolite2/) in MaxMind DB binary format, extract it, and make sure it's available as `priv/GeoLite2-Country.mmdb` (or as specified in `config/config.exs`).
+(All you need to keep it fresh is [geoipupdate](https://github.com/maxmind/geoipupdate); Webbkoll reloads the database at certain intervals, see `config/config.exs`.)

 Compile CSS with sassc and copy static assets (this replaces brunch and 340 node dependencies):